cssgunc/carolinacupboard-inventory/README.md

 ### OpenShift CLI

 Carolina CloudApps runs on the OpenShift platform.
 At times, it may be preferable to use a CLI interface to manage services.
 You can get started with the CLI by reading the guide [here](https://docs.openshift.com/enterprise/3.0/cli_reference/get_started_cli.html).

+### Known Issues

+#### Cold Starts

+After a certain period of inactivity in a service, OpenShift will shutdown the pods used to host that service.
+When the service is accessed again after a shutdown, it takes a few minutes to start the pods.
+Typically the PostgreSQL pod will take longer to start than the Node.js pod.

 ### Getting Help